Call for applications 2022

 Who can apply?

 Projects run by private individuals, commercial companies, the social economy (civil society initiatives, NGOs, NPOs, associations) and the public administration are eligible.

 Projects implemented in Austria, Hungary, the Czech Republic, Slovakia and Croatia are invited.

-Projects from Slovenia, Poland and Germany are eligible if their implementation is located within 300km linear distance from Vienna.
+Projects from Slovenia are eligible if their implementation is located within 300km linear distance from Vienna.

 What projects can be submitted?

 SozialMarie is a prize for successfully implemented socially innovative projects.
 Submitted projects are sufficiently implemented and are still running at the time of submission.
 Completed projects and project ideas are not eligible.

 How to apply?